qileng/T0/README.md

 5. Hit run.
 6. It may say something like "your iphone is busy, preparing debugger tools".
 If that happens, follow https://stackoverflow.com/questions/46316373/xcode-9-iphone-is-busy-preparing-debugger-support-for-iphone
 7. After Xcode installs the app, go to Setting->General->Device Management->Some Apple ID and trust it.

+Useful functionality on Github.com:
+1. In the Issues tab, you can find a list of current issues.
+If you decide to work on one, please assign the issue to yourself by clicking on that issue and edit the assignees on the right.
+After that, you can go to project tab and move the corresponding issue into "In progress" tab so that others know you're currently working on it.
+2. When you submit a new pull request, besides describing what you did, you can also add "resolve #xx" in comments.
+By doing this, your pull request will automatically be linked with issue #xx.
+The linked issue will be automatically solved when your pull request be merged.
+3. You can check out the overview of our project in the project tab.
+You can find all issues we currently have and their status here.
+4. You can add new issues at any time.
+Try to be specific and try to label your issues.
+You can also add "help wanted" label to your issue if you need any help.